Food Services

 Children need healthy meals to learn.
 Chatham Central School District offers healthy meals every school day.

-Starting December 1, 2023, all Chatham CSD students will be eligible to receive one free breakfast and one free lunch per school day.
-Students wishing to buy a second meal or snacks will still be able to do so.
+All Chatham CSD students are eligible to receive one free breakfast and one free lunch per school day.
+Students wishing to buy a second meal or snacks may do so.

 Breakfast: $1.50